-If you’re running a business in the digital era, online presence is fundamentally important to increasing your bottom line and growing your brand.
-Roughly 93% of all buying decisions begin with an online search and if you want your website to sell your company’s products or services effectively, it should be quick to load, well-designed for mobile devices and easy to navigate.
-To determine if it’s time to seek a professional web development agency to redesign your website look for these seven signs:
+If you’re running a business in the digital era, online presence is fundamentally important to increasing your bottom-line and growing your brand.
+Research indicates that 71 percent of all buying decisions begin with an online search and if you want your website to sell your company’s products or services effectively, it should be quick to load, well-designed for mobile devices and easy to navigate.
+Here are some important signs to help you determine if it’s time to seek a professional web development agency to redesign your website look for these seven signs:

 Users rarely go to the second page of search results or choose a website from the bottom half of the first page.
-In fact, the top 5 URL’s on a Search Engine’s Results Page (SERP) get 75% of the clicks!
+In fact, 75 percent of users never click past the first-page search engine results.

 But how do you make sure your website is actually on the first page of the search results?
 A well designed and optimized website will help you claim some real estate in Google’s top Search Engine rankings.
 Plus, the easier your website is to find, the more people will see your site; meaning your traffic, leads and sales will go up as well.
 To make sure that your website is seen for both branded and top-searched keyword queries it’s important to seek out a professional digital marketing agency with experience in both web design and search engine optimization for help.